 At Stan State, we recognize that higher education plays a critical role in addressing environmental and social justice issues.
-Our 2020 Sustainability Tracking, Assessment, and Rating System (STARS) report reflects our academic, engagement, operations, administrative, and innovative accomplishments towards a sustainable campus and the empowerment of our students with the understanding and tools to address the challenges of our time.
-View Stanislaus State's STARS Report (PDF)
+Our commitment to sustainability is reflected in our academic, engagement, operations, administrative, and innovative accomplishments towards a sustainable campus, and the empowerment of our students with the understanding and tools to address the challenges of our time.

-With our 2020 Silver AASHE STARS Report and the vision of our Council for Sustainable Futures, Stanislaus State has become a leader in sustainability teaching, service, and operations.
-We are doing so by facilitating interdisciplinary pathways for applied research and active learning, introducing sustainability emphases and themes in the curriculum, and using the campus as a living lab.
+Stanislaus State has become a leader in sustainability teaching, service, and operations by facilitating interdisciplinary pathways for applied research and active learning, introducing sustainability emphases and themes in the curriculum, and using the campus as a living lab.

 At Stan State, sustainability is also a social justice issue, as often it is the most vulnerable and marginalized people most affected by environmental issues.
 As such, sustainability will be a recurring theme in strategies and programs designed to create engagement with our community, including those in our Warrior Cross Cultural Center, our culturally based clubs, organizations and affinity groups, and at our annual Social Justice and Indigenous Peoples Conferences.